liferay/liferay-docs/develop/tutorials/articles/115-mobile/02-ios-apps-with-liferay-screens/06-creating-ios-screenlets.markdown

 don't plan to reuse or redistribute your Screenlet, create it in your app's Xcode project.

-You must also determine your Screenlet's functionality, and what data your Screenlet requires.
+You must also determine your Screenlet's functionality and what data your Screenlet requires.
 This determines the actions your Screenlet must support and the Liferay remote services it must call.
 For example, Add Bookmark Screenlet only needs to respond to one action: adding a bookmark to Liferay's Bookmarks